-Let $\mathbf{X_j^a}$ be $\mathbf{X_j}$ without the connecting $c$ points, and let
+Let $\mathbf{X}_j^a$ be $\mathbf{X}_j$ without the connecting $c$ points, and let

-be the $(\ell-c)\times r$ matrix with the $j$-configuration (excluding the connecting points) aligned with respect to $\mathbf{X_1}$.
+be the $(\ell-c)\times r$ matrix with the $j$-configuration (excluding the connecting points) aligned with respect to $\mathbf{X}_1$.
 Finally, all the aligned partial MDS configurations are concatenated by rows to obtain the global $n\times r$ configuration:

-When classical MDS is applied to each data subset, in addition to the $r$-dimensional configuration $\mathbf{X_j}$, other relevant information is obtained, namely, goodness-of-fit measures $G_1^j$ and $G_2^j$, and the the eigenvalues $\lambda_i^j$, $i=1,\ldots,r$, of the inner product matrix $\mathbf{Q_j}$ which, divided by the size of data subset, coincide with the eigenvalues of the variance matrix of the columns of $\mathbf{X_j}$, shared as well by $\mathbf{\dot{X}_j}$ because $\mathbf{T_j}$ is an orthogonal matrix.
+When classical MDS is applied to each data subset, in addition to the $r$-dimensional configuration $\mathbf{X}_j$, it provides the eigenvalues $\lambda_i^j$, $i=1,\ldots,r$, of the inner product matrix $\mathbf{Q}_j$ which, divided by the size of data subset, coincide with the eigenvalues of the variance matrix of the columns of $\mathbf{X}_j$, shared as well by $\mathbf{\ddot{X}}_j$ because $\mathbf{T}_j$ is an orthogonal matrix.
 Therefore, we can define a set of estimators for the first $r$ eigenvalues as